German Armed Forces casualties in Afghanistan: Controversy

-The number of fatalities has caused a stir in Germany since it is the highest of all deployments abroad that the German army has participated in since World War II and because German participation in the conflict is controversial.
-ISAF participation marks the first time since World War II that German ground troops have been confronted with an organized enemy.
-Prior to 2002, the Armed Forces had sustained only two losses of life connected to direct hostile activities: a soldier with UN troops in Cambodia was shot dead in 1993 and a medical officer died when the helicopter he was traveling in was shot down by Georgian insurgents in 2003.
+The number of casualties caused public outcry in Germany as it was highest figure of all deployments abroad that the German army since World War II.
+Participation in the ISAF marks the first time since World War II that German ground troops have fought an organized enemy.
+Prior to 2002, the Bundeswehr had sustained only 5-7 deaths connected to hostile activity, including their first peacekeeping death, a army medic with United Nations troops in Cambodia who was killed in 1993.

 As a direct result of the number of deaths, German Federal Minister of Defence, Franz Josef Jung, presented plans to establish a central memorial for fallen soldiers in Berlin on June 17, 2007.
 Furthermore, the Bundeswehr has unveiled a new order which is to honour acts of heroism achieved in deployments abroad: the Cross of Honour for Bravery.

-An incident that occurred on June 26, 2005 which was at first declared an accident by the Cabinet of Germany turned out to have been an attack with a remote-controlled device.
+An incident that occurred on June 26, 2005, which was at first declared an accident by the Cabinet of Germany turned out to have been an attack with a remote-controlled device.

-The cause of death of a soldier who died on September 8, 2007 at an unknown location in Afghanistan has not yet been disclosed.
-It appears to be a result of suicide.

-The cause of death of two soldiers who died in the first half of 2003 has yet to be disclosed.
-As no official sources specify the circumstances of their deaths, they are very likely not connected to hostile action.
+A anonymous soldier, a staff sergeant, was found dead in his barracks in Mazar-i-Sharif.
+German officials classified the incident as a suicide.

 In a statement published on February 2, 2008, Herr Jung mentioned a number of 26 German soldiers who had been killed in Afghanistan.

 In a 2010 interview, Special Forces Command (KSK) commander Hans-Christoph Ammon said that no KSK soldiers had so far been killed in action.
-However, a press release from the US European Command confirmed that at least one soldier was wounded in action in Afghanistan sometime between June and October 2005.
+However, a press release from the US European Command confirmed that at least one KSK soldier was wounded in action in Afghanistan sometime between June and October 2005.